-The Mathematics Departments at Columbia University and Université Paris Cité run a six-week intensive summer research program in Paris, aimed at rising senior undergraduate math (and closely related) majors.
+The Mathematics Departments at Columbia University and Université Paris Cité run an intensive summer research program aimed at rising senior undergraduate math (and closely related) majors.
 Columbia students participating in the program work together with M1/M2 students at Université Paris Cité under the supervision of a faculty member from Paris and a graduate student mentor from Columbia.
+The 2023 program will run for four weeks in Paris, France.
 Program information and applications instructions are included below.

 Stay tuned for updates and more research opportunities!
 Follow us on Twitter @ColumbiaMath